sunwenzhang1996/CurlingCode/README.md

 # CurlingCode
+This project is used to provide visualization parameters along with video in real time during curling training.
+We display the trajectory, speed and other parameters in real time on the main interface.
 ![](images/vis.png)
 <!-- <img src="https://github.com/sunwenzhang1996/CurlingCode/blob/main/images/vis.png" width="100px"> -->
 -------------
-This implementation is developed for curling training.
 ### Features：
 #### Visualization:
 - Real-time situation of the track. (corrected and stitched from four cameras)